aksharabruno/meme-analysis-project/README.md

 ## Installation & Setup

 1. **Clone the repository**
    If cloning from github, use the following command.
-Or set up virtual environment and run the cells in meme_project_outline.ipynb file directly.
+Or set up virtual environment.
+And run the cells in meme_project_outline.ipynb file directly.
    ```bash
    git clone <repository-url>
    cd meme-analysis-project